 The real-time staffing risk assessment (undertaken at least once daily) provides a structured approach to evaluating immediate workload, with available staffing, to risk assess the requirement for any mitigating actions or escalation of risk.
 This process addresses the fundamental question of is it ‘safe to start’ delivering care, and if not, how we address the identified issues and risks.

-- Templates and tools to support safe staffing
+- Resources to support safe staffing

 The section below provides more information that you can use to support your improvements.